MingSun-Tse/smilelogging/README.md

 **Step 0: Install the package**
 ```
-pip install researchlogging --upgrade # --upgrade to make sure you install the latest version
+pip install smilelogging --upgrade # --upgrade to make sure you install the latest version
 ```

 **Step 1: Modify your code**